seanemile/gas-optimization/README.md

 ---

-### Tip 23.
-The increment in for loop post condition can be made unchecked
+## GAS-23: The increment in for loop post condition can be made unchecked

 (This is only relevant if you are using the default solidity checked arithmetic.)